What is IRS Form 7217? Understanding Partner’s Report of Property Distributed by a Partnership

 Specify if any portion of the distribution is treated as a sale or exchange under section 751(b).

 Provide the partnership's aggregate basis in the distributed property before the distribution, considering any adjustments under sections 732(d), 734(b), or 743(b).
+This includes reporting the basis of the partnership in each property and the partnership's aggregate basis in all distributed properties.

 Part II: Allocation of Basis of Distributed Property